CoolDadTx/kraken/docs/relnotes/v6.0/kraken-data.md

 - **[Breaking]** The `QueryParameters` method has changed the return type from `Array` to `IEnumerable<DataParameter>`.
 - **[Breaking]** The `WithParameters` method was moved to an extension method so it can return the correct parameter type.
 - [New] Async support was added to the methods that execute queries.

+Connection string support has been adjusted as part of the migration to .NET Standard.
+Some changes may be breaking for derived types.
+Additionally an earlier version of the library added support for connection strings or names.
+At this time that support has been removed because the original approach does not work in .NET Standard.

+- **[Breaing]** The default constructor has been removed.
+- **[Breaking]** The overload construtor accepting a string now requires the string to be non-null and non-empty.
 - [New] `ConnectionString` was switched from an internal property to a public property so it is accessible for reading outside the type and its derived types.

 #### DataCommandExtensions Class